-8. Drug Information a.
-Selects the best available resource for answering a drug related request. b.
-Demonstrates the ability to use other information resources (this includes poison control centers, pharmaceutical companies and federal agencies). c.
-Generates correct answers to questions in a timely and systematic manner. d.
-Can define primary, secondary and tertiary references. e.
+8. Drug Information

+- \Box a.
+Selects the best available resource for answering a drug related request. - □ b.
+Demonstrates the ability to use other information resources (this includes poison control centers, pharmaceutical companies and federal agencies). - \Box c.
+Generates correct answers to questions in a timely and systematic manner. - \Box d.
+Can define primary, secondary and tertiary references. - □ e.
 Is able to discuss the organization and operation of the Pharmacy and Therapeutics Committee (or its equivalent depending on the site).
-(Specific responsibilities would include formulary management and drug usage evaluation process). f.
-Demonstrates the ability to interpret descriptive statistics and inferential statistical tests using assessment tools commonly reported in medical and pharmaceutical literature. g.
-Critically analyzes the design, methodology, results, and conclusions of a given published study h.
-Compares and contrasts the approaches to clinical practice guideline (CPG) development and the concept of evidence-based medicine (EBM) 9.
-Formal Oral Presentations a.
-Provides list of references that support an adequate review of the literature. b.
-Delivers a content correct presentation based on the assignment parameters. c.
-Communicates correct information that is understood and useable by the audience. d.
-Uses appropriate verbal and non-verbal communication skills (inclusive of body language). e.
-Utilizes audiovisual aids and technology that enhance delivery and understanding of the presentation. f.
-Utilizes time allotted for presentation efficiently and effectively. g.
-Generates feedback from the audience by asking questions. h.
-Demonstrates a knowledge base sufficient for the topic of discussion. i.
-Correctly synthesizes enthusiasm, verbal skills, non-verbal skills, and audiovisual aids to produce a presentation, which gains and keeps the audience's attention. gams and keeps the addictice's attention.
-10).
-Formal Written Presentations a.
-Facts about the topic are correct. b.
-Presentation of the topic is organized. c.
-Presentation format and length adheres to the parameters established by the Preceptor. d.
-Written document contains review of primary literature from reputable sources. d.
-Written document contains review of primary increasure from reputable sources.
-11 .
-Professional Team Interaction a.
-Dresses appropriately for the setting. b.
-Demonstrates sensitivity for patients and families during team activities. c.
-Demonstrates respect for other health care professionals. d.
-Uses interpersonal communication skills to facilitate team interactions. e.
-Actively participates in team activities. f.
-Assists team members in establishing therapeutic and/or diagnostic objectives. g.
-Uses documentation, persuasion, and alternative suggestions to resolve therapeutic disagreements. h.
-Provides accurate, organized, and pertinent information relevant to the team's current or future tasks. · · · · · · · · · · · · · · · · · · · i.
-Follows up on questions asked by the team in a timely fashion. j.
-Interactions with the team are conducted with an appropriate level of confidence. k.
+(Specific responsibilities would include formulary management and drug usage evaluation process). - □ f.
+Demonstrates the ability to interpret descriptive statistics and inferential statistical tests using assessment tools commonly reported in medical and pharmaceutical literature. - □ g.
+Critically analyzes the design, methodology, results, and conclusions of a given published study - □ h.
+Compares and contrasts the approaches to clinical practice guideline (CPG) development and the concept of evidence-based medicine (EBM)

+9. Formal Oral Presentations

+- \Box a.
+Provides list of references that support an adequate review of the literature. - □ b.
+Delivers a content correct presentation based on the assignment parameters. - □ c.
+Communicates correct information that is understood and useable by the audience. - d.
+Uses appropriate verbal and non-verbal communication skills (inclusive of body language). - □ e.
+Utilizes audiovisual aids and technology that enhance delivery and understanding of the presentation. - □ f.
+Utilizes time allotted for presentation efficiently and effectively. - □ g.
+Generates feedback from the audience by asking questions. - \Box h.
+Demonstrates a knowledge base sufficient for the topic of discussion. - □ i.
+Correctly synthesizes enthusiasm, verbal skills, non-verbal skills, and audiovisual aids to produce a presentation, which gains and keeps the audience's attention.

+10. Formal Written Presentations

+- \Box a.
+Facts about the topic are correct. - \Box b.
+Presentation of the topic is organized. - \Box c.
+Presentation format and length adheres to the parameters established by the Preceptor. - □ d.
+Written document contains review of primary literature from reputable sources.

+11. Professional Team Interaction

+- \Box a.
+Dresses appropriately for the setting. - □ b.
+Demonstrates sensitivity for patients and families during team activities. - □ c.
+Demonstrates respect for other health care professionals. - □ d.
+Uses interpersonal communication skills to facilitate team interactions. - □ e.
+Actively participates in team activities. - \Box f.
+Assists team members in establishing therapeutic and/or diagnostic objectives. - □ g.
+Uses documentation, persuasion, and alternative suggestions to resolve therapeutic disagreements. - h.
+Provides accurate, organized, and pertinent information relevant to the team's current or future tasks. - \Box i.
+Follows up on questions asked by the team in a timely fashion. - \Box j.
+Interactions with the team are conducted with an appropriate level of confidence. - \square k.
 Retrieves and evaluates new information for the purpose of responding to professional questions.

-12 2.
-Professionalism and Motivation a.
-Identifies and respects the values of others. b.
-Demonstrates knowledge and understanding of the phermagist "ands of othics" b.
+12. Professionalism and Motivation

+- $\hfill\square$ a.
+Identifies and respects the values of others. - b.
 Demonstrates knowledge and understanding of the pharmacist "code of ethics".